CLASSES

 In-person, Beginning Czech Year Two

-Michael Trittipo studied second-language teaching theory and methods at the University of Minnesota (for teaching ESL) and the Defense Language Institute (where he taught French 2019-2020).
+Michael Trittipo studied second-language teaching theory and methods at the University of Minnesota (for ESL) and the Defense Language Institute (where he taught French 2019-2020).
 The DLI also happens to be where he first learned Czech as a soldier during the Cold War, with zero background.
 (You can learn it as an adult, too!)
 He maintains it with reading and listening, and occasional months at one of the Czech “summer schools.”
-He looks forward to his second year of teaching this wonderful language.
+He looks forward to his fourth year of teaching the wonderful Czech language.

 Online, Advanced Beginning Czech